ClusterM/nes2wii/README.md

 * Mode #3 - d-pad works as d-pad only

 You can hold Start+A+B for a few seconds to change mode.
 Green led will blink 1/2/3 times indicating new mode.

+## Notes

+* You can select pins and required controllers in *defines.h*.
+* *Detect* (*DTCT*) wire is optional but recommended to prevent some glitches.
+If not used it must be connected directly to VCC.

 ## Known bugs/problems